 Maddie Leach: Evening Echo

-The project is manifested in a sequence of custom-built lamps, a remote timing system, a highly controlled sense of duration, a list of future dates, an annual announcement in Cork’s Evening Echo newspaper and a promissory agreement.
-Evening Echo is fleetingly activated on an annual cycle, maintaining a delicate but persistent visibility in the park and re-activating its connection to Cork’s Jewish history.
-Intended to exist in perpetuity, the project maintains a delicate position between optimism for its future existence and the possibility of its own discontinuance.
+Evening Echo is manifested in a sequence of custom-built lamps, remote timing systems operated from Paris, a highly controlled sense of duration, a list of future dates, an annual announcement in Cork’s Evening Echo newspaper and a promissory agreement.
+Fleetingly activated on an annual cycle, and intended to exist in perpetuity, the project maintains a delicate position between optimism for its future existence and the possibility of its own discontinuance.

-A catalogue with essays by Mick Wilson (artist, writer, educator) and Matt Packer (previous curator of Exhibitions & Projects, Lewis Glucksman Gallery) has been published by the National Sculpture Factory see: www.nationalsculpturefactory.com for details.
+A catalogue with essays by Mick Wilson (artist, writer, educator) and Matt Packer (Curator of Exhibitions & Projects, Lewis Glucksman Gallery) has been published by the National Sculpture Factory.

 Gas Works Rd & Albert Rd